sdc-china/IDA-doc/_posts/2018-01-07-installation-installing-ida-application.md

 Below are steps to install the IDA application.
 For installing applications of earlier versions of IDA, see [Installing IDA Application(v3.x, v2.x)](../references/references-installing-ida-application-early-version.html)

-There are three components for the IDA application we need to install and configure, including:
-- *IDA web application*
-- *IDA Browser Plugin*
-- *IDA BAW toolkit*

 The IDA Web Application can be installed on WebSphere Application Server (WAS), Liberty, Docker, or Openshift.
 Please access IDA web URLs using HTTPS.

 ## Installing on Liberty